InvisibleCommerce/shipped-suite-android-client-sdk/DEPLOYMENT.md

 # How to deploy Shipped Suite Android SDK

-This document will take you through the process of creating/updating Shipped Suite Android SDK pod and publishing it to the Cocoapods library.
+This document will take you through the process of creating/updating Shipped Suite Android SDK.

 ## Getting started